kimste2/GUI-REPO/README.md

 # GUI-REPO

 Public coursework for GUI (COMP4060).
+This should not conflict with the policy of posting code.